 Declining participation rates in traditional strongholds

-Soccer is about the most traditional and conservative sport around it seems.
+It seems that soccer is about the most traditional and conservative sport around.
 The sport appears to hide itself behind its global presence and its popularity over the last hundred years.

 “Why would you change a winning formula?
 Soccer is still showing growth!”,

 seems to be the general belief.
-However, expansion in particularly Asia and in women’s soccer is hiding the decline in traditional strongholds like Europe and the US, where participation rates are declining.
+However, expansion in particularly Asia and in women’s soccer is hiding the decline in traditional strongholds such as Europe and the US, where participation rates are declining.
 It is a dangerous sign!
-Often declining participation is an early indicator of the future popularity of a sport.
+Often declining participation rates are an early indicator of the future popularity of a sport.

 There is more!
-FIFA’s core values such as integrity, solidarity and courage sound nice but are not always reflected in practice.
-This does not appeal to many!
-Particularly the younger generations are value driven.
-Last but not least, soccer is not an example of innovation, to put it mildly.
+FIFA’s core values such as integrity, solidarity and courage sound nice but are not always reflected in practice (think Qatar, bribery etc).
+This does not appeal to many and certainly not to the new generations that like fairness and inclusion!
+Particularly the younger generations are value driven in this perspective.
+Last but not least, soccer is not an ultimate example of innovation, to put it mildly!
 Goal line technology and the much discussed VAR have been the only big changes as of late.

 No format changes either…..

-Over the years, we haven’t seen major changes related to the game either.
-That’s where the biggest danger can be found.
+Over the years, we haven’t seen any major changes related to the game either.
+In my opinion is this where the biggest danger can be found.
 Soccer is popular and has the potential to remain popular, but only if changes will be adopted.
 There is plenty to think of!
 Innovating the offsite rule (either abolishing it or tweaking the zones), a shotclock, icing, unlimited substitution etc. I am not saying, these are the answers but at least it would be nice to see some experiments.

 Over the last 40 years we haven’t seen any major changes in the rules.
 I doubt whether GenZ will be as interested in soccer as my own generation.
 Participation numbers seem to prove this.
 GenZ is all about fairness, speed, technology, high intensity and fun.
 They have a short attention span.
-If things are boring, they say goodbye!
+If something is turning out as too boring, they say goodbye and are out!
 That’s where the danger is.

 No real pro-active governing bodies

 I doubt whether soccer is willing to implement these changes.
-In order to do this you need to have a pro-active governing body.
+In order to do this, it is essential to have a pro-active governing body.
 FIFA and UEFA are far from it.
 They are ultra conservative bodies and unlikely to change anytime soon.
-In contrast to for example hockey and rugby, we have seen little change and even no real experiments in the game.
+In contrast to for example hockey and rugby, we have witnessed little change and even no real experiments in the game.
 That’s why I have serious doubts on the long term future of the sports.
 Clearly clubowners and stadiums might come up with solutions attracting the younger generation as fans.
 However, the game has to modernize as well.
-If not the average age of the soccer fan will rapidly increase.
+If not the average age of the soccer fan will rapidly increase, an early sign of decay.
 My verdict: loser

 2. Rugby – Verdict: positive